 This process can be greatly simplified by visually examining both the raw and processed data chromatograms of the problematic sequencing traces.
 In the following guide we have provided detailed information on the most commonly observed sequencing problems, along with suggestions on their most likely causes.
 The causes are listed in order from the most common to least common.
 We have also included solutions (where known) on how to overcome each sequencing problem type.

 An alternative to manual inspection (which becomes very labor intensive if you are running more than a few traces) is to use an automated trace analysis system like our QualTrace DNA sequencing QC software.
-QualTrace will automatically scan the traces for nine different sequencing problems, and because it work by analyzing the raw data, is able to be used with any base caller.
+QualTrace will automatically scan the traces for nine different sequencing problems, and because it works by analysing the raw data, it is able to be used with any basecaller.

 The Most Common Automated DNA Sequencing Problems

-The following guides give examples of the major causes of sequencing problems and describes how to identify them and solve the underlying problems.
+The following guides give examples of the major causes of Sanger DNA sequencing problems, describes how to identify them, and how to solve the underlying problems.